joaouli123/EmpresaDB/replit.md

 ## User Preferences

 - **Database Configuration**: The PostgreSQL database on the VPS (72.61.217.143:5432/cnpj_db) is the only database to be used.
-The `DATABASE_URL` in the `.env` file must always point to this VPS.
+The `DATABASE_URL` must be configured in Replit Secrets for production security.
 All data (CNPJ, users, API keys, logs) is centralized on the VPS.
-- **Replit Configuration (CRITICAL)**: The `frontend/.env` file MUST have `VITE_API_URL=` (empty string).
-NEVER set a URL in this variable on Replit.
-The Vite proxy (configured in `vite.config.js`) automatically routes all API requests to the backend on port 8000.
-Accessing port 8000 directly via external URL will fail on Replit.
+- **Replit Configuration (CRITICAL)**:
+  - Backend runs locally on port 8000 but connects to VPS database
+  - Frontend runs on port 5000 with Vite proxy routing to localhost:8000
+  - NO frontend/.env file needed - proxy handles all routing automatically
+  - Deploy config uses Autoscale with build + run commands for production
+- **API Admin Access**: The `verify_api_key` function now returns complete user info (id, username, email, role, is_active).
+Admin-only endpoints like `/search` verify `role='admin'`.
+Use `scripts/set_admin_user.sql` to grant admin permissions.
+See `API_ADMIN_GUIDE.md` for integration details.
 - **Frontend Interaction**: Third-party companies should use the frontend normally (registration -> login -> generate API key).
 The admin can use either the frontend or a Python script to create users.
 - **ETL Configuration**: `chunk_size` and `max_workers` for ETL processing should be dynamically adjustable via the admin interface.
-- **Security**: Hardcoded credentials must be removed from the codebase and managed via `.env` files. `SECRET_KEY` must be mandatory, at least 32 characters long, and validated at startup.
-CORS origins must be configurable.
+- **Security**: All credentials managed via Replit Secrets (DATABASE_URL, SECRET_KEY, STRIPE keys, etc). `SECRET_KEY` must be minimum 32 characters.
+CORS origins must be configured for production.
 - **Performance**: Dashboard loading times and API query performance are critical.
 Optimizations for database queries (indexing, materialized views) and efficient counting strategies are highly valued.
 - **Data Integrity**: ETL processes should be idempotent, support automatic recovery, and include integrity validation (CSV vs. DB record counts).
 - **Stripe Payments**: System now uses ONLY `stripe_subscriptions` table.
 Old `subscriptions` table deprecated and renamed to `subscriptions_legacy`.
 All subscription logic centralized in Stripe webhooks.
 Monthly usage automatically tracked and enforced.
 Webhook secret mandatory in production.
 - **Email Worker**: Email worker must be deployed using Replit's Scheduled Deployments.
 Use `python3 run_email_worker.py` scheduled to run "Every hour".
+- **Deployment**: Configured for Replit Autoscale deployment.
+Build step installs frontend dependencies, run step builds frontend and starts uvicorn on port 5000.

 ## System Architecture